Kedhareswer/CosmicFlow/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/CosmicFlow/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/warpirate/CosmicFlow/issues) on GitHub.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Suhail